Egypt to push ahead with smart cards for gasoline

-CAIRO, July 29 (Reuters) - The new Egyptian government will press ahead with a smart card programme for distributing fuel products that its predecessor had started before it was ousted by the military, the Finance Ministry said on Monday.
+CAIRO (Reuters) - The new Egyptian government will press ahead with a smart card program for distributing fuel products that its predecessor had started before it was ousted by the military, the Finance Ministry said on Monday.

 Subsidies of fuel products, which include natural gas and fuel oil as well as gasoline and diesel, for years have been a major drain on the finances of successive governments.
 They now eat up about a fifth of all state spending.